16 Simple Personal Branding Tips to Make You Stand Out at Work

 You or your team can bring fantastic results to the company.
 But, to be honest, if we are talking about personal brand promotion, it is worth nothing if the colleagues don't know about your wins.
 So spread the word about your team's success through the company.

 Turn it into the internal PR of your team inside the firm, then your colleagues and managers will take your professionalism for granted.
+Use your email signature as a subtle yet powerful tool to spread the word and showcase your achievements.
+With MySignature, you can easily create a signature that highlights your professional wins and strengthens your personal brand at work.

 Speak up during the meetings